top of page

 Zapoteco interpreters help migrants to express themselves and understand the information they are given, allowing them to better advocate for themselves and make more informed decisions.

-Interpreters act as trusted guides for Zapoteco migrants, guiding them through the complex U.S. immigration system, and helping them get access to medical, legal, and social services.
+Interpreters act as trusted guides for Zapotec migrants, guiding them through the complex U.S. immigration system, and helping them get access to medical, legal, and social services.
 In settings like doctor's appointments, immigration proceedings, and court hearings, qualified Zapoteco interpreters are indispensable.

 This language disparity restricts Zapoteco speakers' access to healthcare, legal aid, and social services.
 Without language services, they are at risk of misdiagnoses, unfair asylum decisions, and unjust deportations.
 Zapoteco speakers need access to qualified interpreters to have a clear understanding of their circumstances and exercise their fundamental right to language access in the U.S.